12th October, 2022

 This format is great if you need to deliver a toolbox talk to remote workers, or a team spread out over multiple locations, and if you can't get everyone together at the same time.

-It's not always easy to know when someone has watched a video, and if they understood it, which is where our next format comes in useful.
+However, it's not always easy to know when someone has watched a video, and if they understood it, which is where our next format comes in useful.

 The advantages of toolbox talk software include:

-Obviously, this is much less of a do-it-yourself solution than some of the other formats we have looked at (unless you have an in-house IT team).
+Of course, this is much less of a do-it-yourself solution than some of the other formats we have looked at (unless you have an in-house IT team).
 But it can be a much more affordable option compared to preparing and delivering talks yourself, especially if you do them regularly (take a look at our calculator).

 Whether you use our solution, someone else's, or develop your own, online apps and software can be a great way of delivering toolbox talks.
 They can usually be accessed from smartphones, tablets, laptops and computers, so you get all the benefits of video delivery, plus knowing when your talks have been completed, and who by.

-There's the 7 formats to give toolbox talks to your team.
+That's the end of the 7 formats to give toolbox talks to your team.
 Don't forget you can use a combination of ways to deliver your health and safety message, you don't have to just stick with one.